 - Bibliographic repository for other work packages to be used for methodological testing, updating of ESS online bibliography, as well as to support ESS communication actions and produce relevant outreach materials.

-The latest research - published in December 2018 - discovered that there have been 3,904 academic publications produced that include substantial use of our data (2004-17).
-This includes 1,848 journal articles; 623 books and chapters; 473 working papers and 718 conference papers.
+The latest research - published in December 2019 - established that there have been 4,417 academic publications that include substantial use of our data (2004-18).
+This includes 2,211 journal articles and 695 books/chapters.
+The report also includes analysis of the research topics covered, the contribution of ESS data to theory development and the usage of survey questions.

-Information in the previous report - published in December 2017 - was to produce an Infographic highlighting the geographic spread of first authors, the topics most commonly covered and the subject areas of the journals that include the most ESS publications.
+Information included in a previous report - published in December 2017 - was used to produce an Infographic highlighting the geographic spread of first authors, the topics most commonly covered and the subject areas of the journals that include the most ESS publications.

 Funded by the ESS-SUSTAIN project (Horizon 2020, Grant Agreement 676166), Technopolis Group (UK) were tasked with undertaking an ESS ERIC Impact Study in June 2016.